tardism/extensibella/docs/extensibility.md

 elements.
 These may use any earlier imported elements, and may be used to write modular proof work for any later imported elements.

-### Translation Constraints
+### Projection Constraints
-Translation constraints declare how we expect the semantics of a new construct to relate to its translation's semantics.
+Projection constraints declare how we expect the semantics of a new construct to relate to its projection's semantics.
 Their purpose is to inform the authors of extension modules what they may expect from the constructs introduced by other extensions.
-For example, an extension introducing a new static analysis, which will be defined on the constructs from other translations via copying from the translation, will want to know how evaluation is related between an unknown construct and its translation, to know whether the definition by copying will be a sensible one.
+For example, an extension introducing a new static analysis, which will be defined on the constructs from other projections via copying from the projection, will want to know how evaluation is related between an unknown construct and its projection, to know whether the definition by copying will be a sensible one.

-Translation constraints are defined thus:
+Projection constraints are defined thus:
 ```
-Translation_Constraint <name> : forall <binds>,
+Projection_Constraint <name> : forall <binds>,
-   <hyp name> : <trans args> |{<ty>}- <original> ~~> <translation> ->
+   <hyp name> : <proj args> |{<ty>}- <original> ~~> <projection> ->
    <hyp name> : <formula> ->
    ...
    <conclusion>.
 ```
-Translation constraints are proven by considering the rules defining the translation.
-Because translations are schematic and are not inductive, no induction is used to build the argument.
-If a user finds he needs induction to argue for a particular translation case, he can generally accomplish this by declaring a non-extensible theorem for his particular case and proving that using induction.
+Projection constraints are proven by considering the rules defining the projection.
+Because projections are schematic and are not inductive, no induction is used to build the argument.
+If a user finds he needs induction to argue for a particular projection case, he can generally accomplish this by declaring a non-extensible theorem for his particular case and proving that using induction.